andrelandgraf/openimg/docs/api/vite.md

 The `?react` query will transform the image import into a React component that renders the `Img` component from openimg/react under the hood.
 You can read more about the `Img` component in the [openimg/react documentation](./react.md).

+The width, height, and src attributes of the `Img` component are set based on the image metadata.
+Further, the `placeholder` prop is set to a base64-encoded preview image that was inlined during the build process.
+You can override these attributes by passing them as props to the imported component.
+For instance, you may want to set the placeholder to `undefined` for transparent images.

 ## Usage ?meta

 You can also import the metadata of an image with the `?meta` query: